 If your children or grandchildren love the outdoor, then they will fall head over heels for a junior tree top challenge, such as Go Ape.
 It may be a bit of a hefty price, but it will provide hours of fun and something to remember!
 You can also let the kids run riot and try their hand at tree to tree crossing, safe in the knowledge that this activity is specifically for children.

-How can you get the little ones out and about, get them to have fun and educate them at the same time?
-Well for £30, the steam railway day rover family ticket can tick all of the above boxes for up to four people.
-People flock from all over the country to enable their children or grandchildren to have an interactive history lesson with a trip on a historic steam train in a beautiful part of the country.
+How can you get the little ones out and about, having fun and educate them at the same time?
+Well, the Steam Railway Day Rover family ticket can tick all of the above boxes for up to four people.
+People flock from all over the country so that their children or grandchildren can have an interactive history lesson, with a trip on the historic steam train in a beautiful part of the country.
 If Somerset is a bit too much of a trek, then have a look at areas local to you – there are steam railways up and down the UK.

 Museums are as popular now as they have ever been, and one reason for this is because of how interactive they are for the children.
 Many of them cost absolutely nothing and provide a great deal of education and fun!
 Some great free museums include: RAF Museums (North London & Cosford, Shropshire), House of Marbles (between Exeter and Plymouth), Museum of Science and Industry (Manchester) and the National Museum (Cardiff).

 Walks, picnics, sports and rambling with the children can all be taken advantage of across many of the UK’s National Parks.
 From Dartmoor, right up to Cairngorms, National Parks are perfect for exploring the UK’s unspoilt beauty.
 All of them have varied wildlife, endless activities and stunning scenery.
 The grandchildren will be able to take in some fresh country air and experience the rugged landscape of the UK at the same time.